cloudmesh-community/book/chapters/prg/python/opencv/opencv.md

 # OpenCV :new: {#s-opencv}

+---

+**:mortar_board: Learning Objectives**

+* Provide some simple calculations so we can test cloud services.
+* Show case some elementary OpenCV functions
+* Show an environmental image analysis application using Secchi disks

+---

 OpenCV (Open Source Computer Vision Library) is a library of thousands of algorithms for various applications in computer vision and machine learning.
 It has C++, C, Python, Java and MATLAB interfaces and supports